avaniishh123/Text_Formatter/README.md

 ## Description

-This Python script reads a Microsoft Word `.docx` file, applies hardcoded formatting rules, and generates a corrected `.docx` file.
+This Python script reads a Microsoft Word `.docx` file, processes its entire text content using hardcoded rules, and generates a new `.docx` file with corrections applied.

-It uses `pywin32` to control Microsoft Word via COM automation.
-It does **not** use `python-docx`, AI, or LLMs.
+It uses the `pywin32` library to automate Microsoft Word through COM.
+No AI models, APIs, or external libraries like `python-docx` are used.

+The formatting rules are:
+- Apply UK spelling (e.g., "organize" → "organise")
+- Replace "eg" with "for example" (only outside quotes)
+- Skip modifications inside quotation marks
+- Preserve proper nouns like "World Health Organization"
+- Add periods to initials (e.g., "D" → "D.")
+- Shorten names after their first full mention (e.g., "Dr Manmohan Singh" → "Dr Singh")
+- If two people share the same last name (e.g., Nawaz and Shehbaz Sharif), keep full names to avoid confusion

+The corrected document is saved as a new Word file with the prefix `Corrected:` at the top.

 ---